vmware-archive/node-examples/book-service/README.md

 - When finished with running the example locally, use a control-C in the shell running `node` to stop running the app.

-- When finished with running the example locally, use the shell running gfsh to tear down the GemFire cluster.
-Answer 'Y' when prompted for confirmation:
+- When finished with running the example locally, use a script to tear down the GemFire cluster.
+With a current working directory of `node-examples/book-service`:

+    ```bash
+    $ cd scripts
+    $ ./shutdownGemFire.sh
     ```
-    gfsh>shutdown --include-locators=true
-    As a lot of data in memory will be lost, including possibly events in queues, do you really want
-    to shutdown the entire distributed system?
-(Y/n): Y
-    Shutdown is triggered

-    gfsh>exit
+- Use a script to tear remove the directories and files containing GemFire logs created for the cluster.
+With a current working directory of `node-examples/book-service`:

+    ```bash
+    $ cd scripts
+    $ ./clearGemFireData.sh
     ```

 - Unset the `VCAP_SERVICES` environment variable